cunnie/inclusive-sober-literature/remixed/12_and_12/en_step06.md

   When people pour so much alcohol into themselves that they destroy their lives, they commit a most unnatural act.
 Defying their instinctive desire for self-preservation, they seem bent upon self-destruction.
 They work against their own deepest instinct.
 As they are humbled by the terrific beating administered by alcohol, the grace of God can enter them and expel their obsession.
 Here their powerful instinct to live can cooperate fully with their Creator’s desire to give them new life.
 For nature and God alike abhor suicide.

   But most of our other difficulties don’t fall under such a category at all.
-Every normal person wants, for example, to eat, to reproduce, to be somebody in the society of their community.
+Every normal person wants, for example, to eat, to reproduce, to be somebody in the society of their fellows.
 And they wish to be reasonably safe and secure as they try to attain these things.
 Indeed, God made them that way.
 God did not design humans to destroy themselves by alcohol, but God did give humans instincts to help them to stay alive.

 PAGE 65